 Factors that affect child custody arrangements include:

 If you are currently discussing conservatorship and possession and access issues with the other parent, it is important to work with a Houston child custody lawyer who knows how to protect your interests during negotiations as well as litigation.
 We can create customized solutions that work for you and your family.
-Our team understands the challenges of planning out custody, including how to divide time between holidays, weekends, school vacations, and other occasions throughout the year.
+Our family law office understands the challenges of planning out custody, including how to divide time between holidays, weekends, school vacations, and other occasions throughout the year.
 We are also sensitive to parenting subjects such as education, religion, medical issues, and other unique dynamics that each family has.
 Each plan is crafted thoughtfully and with your child's best interests in mind.

 A parent is not allowed to deny the other parent his or her visitation rights, even if the other parent has not paid child support.
 If a parent is refusing to grant you access to your child, you should speak with an attorney about enforcing your custody order.

 A parent can only legally deny visitation in very extreme cases, such as if the other parent poses a danger to the child, is abusive, or has a history of substance abuse.
-Courts do not take denial of visitation lightly, so it is important that you contact the authorities or talk to an attorney if you believe your child may be in danger from visiting a parent.
+Courts do not take denial of visitation lightly, so it is important that you contact the authorities or talk to a family law attorney if you believe your child may be in danger from visiting a parent.

 Call (713) 568-9294 to reach our legal team.